 We offer students a 9 weeks practical entrepreneurship academy together with our partner universities in Uganda and Rwanda.

-Students are guided to start their own business already during the training without a lot of capital.
-They attend one practical session of 3 hours each week and work during the week on their business.
+StartHub Africa trainers guide students to start their own business already during the training without a lot of capital.
+Students attend one practical session of 3 hours each week and work during the week on their business.

-After the training, they are invited to present their business at the nation-wide StartHub Pitch-Event and they can get further support through the StartHub Catalyzer.Check the Catalyzer.
+After the training, they are invited to present their business at the nation-wide StartHub Pitch-Event.
+Then, you can apply to get weekly mentorship from experts and 4 Million UGX investment in the StartHub Catalyzer.Check the Catalyzer.

 Each semester we run the StartHub Africa Academy at our partner institutions in Uganda and Rwanda.

 The academy is open to students from all faculties and free of charge.
 However, admission is restricted to 50 students per class so we can keep a practical approach.

 Interested students have to fill an application in the beginning of the semester at their university.
 From all applications 50 students are admitted to take the course.

 You are a student in Uganda or Rwanda and want to join?
 Pre-register here and we will inform you about the next intake at your institution.Pre-Register for RwandaPre-Register for Uganda

 The StartHub Curriculum: Experience, not theory.

 StartHub Africa offers a highly practical training that enables participants in all kind of business domains.
 This training empowers participants to start a business that solves an actual problem and is financially profitable and scalable.
 Using Design-Thinking methods adapted to the local context, we enable students to think outside the box and to implement innovative ideas.
 Click yourself through our 9 sessions in the slider below.